 The CRF250L is the motorcycle industry’s top-selling dual-sport model by a large margin, and it’s easy to understand why.
 It’s affordable, reliable, and does really well on- and off-road.

-With the CRF250L’s long-travel 43mm inverted fork, single-shock rear suspension, styling cues from the bigger bikes in the CRF line (like the Africa Twin), and ABS as an option, the CRF250L is an excellent low-cost and low-maintenance adventure bike.
+With the CRF250L’s long-travel 43mm inverted fork, single-shock rear suspension, styling cues from the bigger bikes in the CRF line (like the Africa Twin), and ABS as an option (and standard in many markets), the CRF250L is an excellent low-cost and low-maintenance adventure bike.

-It combines a high-efficiency, fuel-injected DOHC single-cylinder counterbalanced engine and electric starter with a comfortable, neutral seating position.
+It combines a high-efficiency, fuel-injected dual overhead cam single-cylinder counterbalanced engine and electric starter with a comfortable, neutral seating position.

 The core of the Honda CRF250L is a 249.6cc single-cylinder four-stroke engine.
 It’s the same engine as in the Honda CBR250R, and is produced in Honda’s Thailand production facility.

-The tiny single has a dual overhead camshaft layout for better combustion efficiency (the cams are lighter and the valves are smaller), and has a centrally located spark plug for efficient flame propagation.
+The tiny single has a dual overhead camshaft layout for better combustion efficiency (the cams are lighter and the valves are smaller), and has a centrally located spark plug for clean burning.

 The combination of the lightweight valvetrain and oversquare short-stroke engine means that the engine is quite revvy.